ntaztonny/Slackclone/README.md

-This is a Slack clone built with React, Redux, Firebase styled components and firebase hooks.
+This is a Slack clone built with React, Redux, Firebase & firebase hooks, and styled components

 ### About the app: